apalala/grako/examples/calc/README.md

 $ PYTHONPATH=../../.. python -m grako -g -o calc_model.py calc.ebnf
 ```

-If the model classes are not generited, they will can be synthetized at runtime using
-``grako.semantics.ModelBuilderSemantics``.
-This is what the class definitions for arithmetic expressions looks like:
+If the model classes are not generated, they can be synthetized at runtime using ``grako.semantics.ModelBuilderSemantics``.
+The class definitions for arithmetic expressions look like this:

 ```python